9 Healthy Crunchy Snacks to Keep On-Hand

 6. Frozen grapes

 The name is fancy and French, but crudités are nothing more than cut-up fresh vegetables.
 Slice up raw veggies such as red bell pepper, broccoli or cucumber and serve with dip — it’s that easy.
 If you anticipate being pressed for time, either stick with baby carrots that don’t need any prep work, or double or triple your knife work and store extra portions in the fridge crisper for several days’ worth of veggies.
-“Choose low-fat versions of commercially prepared vegetable dips to cut down on calories, or try plain yogurt or hummus,” suggests Hachey.

 8. Baked pita or tortilla chips